A Hybrid Artificial Intelligence Method for Estimating Flicker in Power Systems: Introduction

 In this paper, we propose a novel time-domain hybrid method called the Hybrid Envelope Flicker System (HEFS) to estimate flicker components from modulated voltage waveforms in power systems \cite{ourpaper}.
 The algorithm operates in two stages: first, the envelope of the waveform is extracted using a robust H-$\infty$ filter \cite{newref2}; second, an online neural network (such as ADALINE) is applied to estimate the flicker components \cite{newref3, newref4, newref5}.
 This method benefits from a simple formulation and robust performance.
 The main contributions of this work are summarized as follows:

-Despite extensive work on flicker estimation, there remains a critical gap in methods that adapt reliably under non-sinusoidal disturbances—particularly where harmonics, noise, and complex modulation distort the voltage waveform.
-Most existing techniques either assume ideal sinusoidal conditions or require restrictive preprocessing, training, or frequency-domain assumptions that fail in real-time scenarios.
-In particular, ANN-based models demand high input dimensionality and training datasets, while Kalman filters often degrade under model uncertainty.
-To our knowledge, no prior work integrates envelope tracking with online neural estimation to address flicker extraction in the presence of such complex disturbances.
-This paper addresses this gap with a novel, adaptive, and computationally efficient hybrid approach.
+Despite extensive research on flicker estimation, most methods struggle to adapt reliably under non-sinusoidal disturbances where harmonics, noise, and complex modulation distort the voltage waveform.
+Existing ANN-based models often demand high input dimensionality and extensive training datasets, while Kalman filters degrade under model uncertainty or require restrictive assumptions.
+These limitations motivate the development of a method that is both robust to uncertainty and computationally efficient for real-time applications.
+In this work, we specifically address disturbances arising from voltage flicker, harmonic distortion, and additive white noise, which frequently coexist in real-world power systems.
+The main contributions of this paper are summarized below:

 \begin{enumerate} \item Employs a robust H-$\infty$ estimator with a simple formulation, capable of detecting flicker in modulated voltage waveforms, even in the presence of unknown noise disturbances. \item Utilizes the ADALINE neural network \cite{b38}, a fast estimator capable of handling multiple envelopes without requiring a training phase, providing an efficient method for estimating voltage fluctuations in the presence of power harmonics. \item Introduces a novel voltage fluctuation model that incorporates both harmonic and flicker components, offering a more accurate representation of power signals. \item Extracts multiple flicker frequencies from a fluctuating voltage waveform, capturing all critical frequency components as defined by the IEC 61000-4-15 standard. \item Proposes a hybrid algorithm that separates carrier and flicker frequencies with differing amplitudes, achieving fast convergence without the need for traditional filtering methods. \end{enumerate}